AstruFlare/sudo-for-windows/README.md

 ## 2.Install

-First, download the compressed package of this software ([download the latest version](https://github.com/sharedwonder/sudo-for-windows/releases/latest)) and extract to a secure directory.
+First, [download a release package](https://github.com/AstruFlare/sudo-for-windows/releases/) and extract it.

 - ***SET FILE SYSTEM PERMISSIONS TO PREVENT STANDARD USERS FROM MODIFYING THESE FILES.
 OTHERWISE, STANDARD USERS WILL BE ABLE TO RUN ELEVATED PROCESSES!***

-Use this command to create the service for this software:
+Use the following command to create the service:

 ```powershell
 sc create SudoService type= own start= auto binPath= "<path-to-service-exe>" DisplayName= "Sudo for Windows Service"